top of page

 Learning how to build internal stability the same way I had built professional capability.

-What had once been survival strategies lost their function.
+As internal capacity increased, behaviors that had once been necessary lost their function.

 Looking back, my life forms a continuous arc of brain training.